 - 2/3 cup diced Roma tomato, seeded

 - 4 medium scallions, finely chopped, including some green stem (about 1/4 cup)

 - Juice of 1 fresh medium lime (about 2-3 Tbsp.)

 - Salt to taste

-In medium bowl, gently combine all ingredients.
+- In a medium bowl, gently combine chopped ingredients, olive oil and vinegar.
 Chill one to two hours to let flavors mingle.

-* Canned pineapple in natural juice may be used if fresh pineapple is not available.
+Canned pineapple in natural juice may be used if fresh pineapple is not available.
 Reserve juice for another use.

 We love to hear from the community!
 If you made the recipe, please choose a star rating, too.